tripal/tripal/docs/dev_guide/contributing/pull_requests.rst

 The goal of this document is to make it easy for **A)** contributors to make pull requests that will be accepted, and **B)** Tripal committers to determine if a pull request should be accepted.

 - PRs that address a specific issue **must** link to the related issue page.
     - Really in almost every case, there should be an issue for a PR.
 This allows feedback and discussion before the coding happens.
 Not grounds to reject, but encourage users to create issues at start of their PR.
 Better late than never :).
 - Each PR **must** be tested/approved by at least 2 users with at least one user being a "trusted committer."
     - Testers **should** describe how the testing was performed if applicable (allows others to replicate the test).
     - At the Project Management Committee's (PMC) discretion, a PR may be subject to only one review.
 Generally these are small and obvious commits.
     - While Tripal's review body is small, only one of the code reviews must be a thorough functional test.
     - Tripal's guiding philosophy is to encourage open contribution.
 With this in mind, committers should **work with contributors** to resolve issues in their PRs.
 PRs that will not be merged should be closed, **transparently citing** the reason for closure.
 In an ideal world, features that would be closed are discouraged at the **issue phase** before the code is written!
     - The pull request branch should be deleted after merging (if not from a forked repository) by the person who performs the merge.
 - PRs that include new functionality **must** also provide Unit Tests.
     - Tests **must** test the new functionality added.
     - Bonus points for testing all surrounding functionality.
     - For example, when adding feature X to custom tables, the PR must include tests for feature X and we would be greatly appreciative if it included tests for custom tables in general :-D.
 - PRs **should** pass all Travis-CI tests before they are merged.
 - Branches **should** follow the following format:
-  - [issue\_number]-[tripal\_version]-[short\_description]
+    - ``[issue\_number]-[tripal\_version]-[short\_description]``
-  - tripal\_version being Tv2, Tv3, etc.
+    - ``tripal\_version`` being Tv2, Tv3, etc.
-  - "-[short\_description]" being optional but highly encouraged
+    - ``-[short\_description]`` being optional but highly encouraged
-- **Must** follow `Drupal code standards: <https://www.drupal.org/docs/develop/standardshttps://www.drupal.org/docs/develop/standards>`_
+- **Must** follow `Drupal code standards <https://www.drupal.org/docs/develop/standards>`_
 - PRs for new feature should remain open until adequately discussed (see guidelines below) and approved by a vote (all members of the PMC must vote in favour).

 .. note::

-  If you need more instructions creating a pull request, see for example the `KnowPulse workflow <https://github.com/UofS-Pulse-Binfo/KnowPulse/blob/master/Workflow.md)>`_
+  If you need more instructions creating a pull request, see for example the `KnowPulse workflow <https://knowpulse.readthedocs.io/en/latest/developer_docs/dev_workflow.html#workflow>`_

 How PRs and Issues are Handled
 ------------------------------